Henrietta Bell Wells: Early life and education

 She was born Henrietta Pauline Bell on the banks of Buffalo Bayou in Houston, Texas to Octavia Bell, a West Indian single mother.
 Her maternal grandfather was a "strong Episcopalian" in the West Indies, and she was raised in the Episcopal Church.
-She graduated as valedictorian from Phyllis Wheatley High School in Houston.
+She graduated as valedictorian from Phillis Wheatley High School in Houston.
 The YWCA gave her a small scholarship to attend Wiley College.

-Wiley had defeated some of the top historically black colleges, including Tuskegee University and Howard University.
+Wiley's debate team had defeated some of the top historically black colleges, including Tuskegee University and Howard University.
 They had made history in 1930 by participating in the first college debate between white and African American students when debating students from the Law School at the University of Michigan.

 Marriage

 Bell returned to Houston after graduation.
-There she met and married fellow Episcopalian Wallace L. Wells, an educator.
-He had completed a master's in music at University of Southern California.
-They moved to Gary, Indiana, where he served as church organist at St. Augustine's Episcopal Church (Gary, Indiana).
+Bell married fellow Episcopalian the Rev. Wallace L. Wells.
+She became a social worker and teacher in Gary, Indiana; Houston, Texas; Birmingham, Alabama, and New Orleans, Louisiana, as her husband's calling took them to different cities.
+Their assignment in Gary, Indiana included overseeing the building of the architecturally significant St. Augustine's Episcopal Church (Gary, Indiana).
+When they resided in New Orleans, Mrs. Wells served as the Dean of Women at Dillard University.

 Career

 Wells became a social worker and teacher, drawing from each field.
 She became a supervisor in social work.

-After World War II, her husband studied to become an ordained minister.
-They served in several churches in Indiana towns before being called to New Orleans in 1963.

 When they were in New Orleans, Mrs. Wells served as the Dean of Women at Dillard University, and her husband was Dean of Chapel.

 The character Samantha Booke in the 2007 movie, The Great Debaters, played by Jurnee Smollett, was loosely based on Wells.
 Wells stated that she had told Denzel Washington, who directed the film, to also play her team's coach, Melvin B. Tolson, which he did.

 Bell died on February 27, 2008, aged 95.
 She is buried in Paradise North Cemetery in Houston, Texas.